• Skip to primary navigation

 Christmas star biscuits with a text title overlay.

 These easy Christmas Star Biscuits have a hint of cinnamon and orange in them for some festive flavours.
 They are decorated with some orange icing and glittery sprinkles to look like shining stars.
-So easy for kids to help make and decorate - perfect if you are looking for some Christmas baking ideas and homemade Christmas gifts.
+So easy for kids to help make and decorate - these Christmas biscuits are perfect if you are looking for some Christmas baking ideas and homemade Christmas gifts.

 A wooden serving board with sixteen star shaped biscuits on it.

 This might just be the easiest Christmas baking recipe we have.
 A really simple buttery biscuit recipe, that we have added some subtle festive flavour to and then decorated any way you like.
-Fuss-free, adaptable and so much fun for kids to get involved with.
+Star biscuits are fuss-free, adaptable and so much fun for kids to get involved with.

 These make around 40 biscuits, depending on how big your star cutter is, so it's great for a Christmas party or for giving as gifts.